 Is Product Innovation Possible Without AI?

 Great business leaders and decision-makers utilize a blend of data and intuition when making decisions.
 But many only have access to a few data points and a narrow view of their business, so they often solely rely on the latter.
 As a result, organizations are frequently not able to maximize their potential impact.
 Decisions made without data often come with drawbacks such as the inability to predict market changes, customer needs, and competitive threats.

 AI has opened up a new frontier for innovation in the world of business decision-making; with its ability to automate the ingesting, processing and learning of copious amounts of data, it can now be used to uncover and seize opportunities that were previously invisible.

 The emergence of big data has more recently enabled machine learning algorithms to make decisions like human experts do - by looking at past experiences and applying these lessons to new situations, understanding nuances that humans cannot even detect, as well as providing continuous feedback loops so that mistakes can be corrected quickly.

-In summary, Artificial Intelligence is going to be an instrumental part of how companies create new products.
+AI is going to be an instrumental part of how companies create new products.
 It'll be used for everything from determining what product will sell best and understanding customer needs better, to making machines smarter by providing them with logic and reasoning abilities.

-The bottom line is that AI will allow machines to emulate our brains more closely than ever before, which could lead to more natural interactions between people and computers and result in far more advanced products.
+AI will allow machines to emulate our brains more closely than ever before, which could lead to more natural interactions between people and computers and result in far more advanced products.
 Considering this impact on product development, it's important for companies across all industries to understand how they can best utilize AI as part of their innovation strategy - regardless if they currently have teams dedicated solely to artificial intelligence research or not.